 Product Liability Attorney Atlanta

+Do you need a product liability attorney in Atlanta?
 When you buy a new product, whether it’s an appliance for your home, a tool for the garage, a toy for your baby, or an automobile, you expect that it has been designed and tested for safety and manufactured correctly.
 You have no reason to think otherwise and no way of knowing if it is defective – until something goes wrong.
 The power of knowing whether a product is designed and manufactured correctly lies with the manufacturer, or in some cases the distributor or retailer.
 As a consumer, if you’ve been hurt by a product defect, you can hold these parties strictly liable for making or selling you a defective product.
 The Atlanta product liability attorneys at Durham Law Group have the depth and breadth of experience to take on even the largest corporations and hold them accountable for causing needless pain and suffering by releasing defective products on the market.
-If you believe you or a family member has been hurt by a product defect, call our Atlanta office at 404-845-3434 for a free consultation to discuss your claims.
+If you or your family needs an Atlanta product liability lawyer, contact our Atlanta office at 404-845-3434 for a free consultation to discuss your claims.

 Types of Product Liability Claims in Atlanta